 Knowledge search is the stronger category when answers must be tied back to internal sources: source-grounded answers for policy use, document-level permission trimming, multiple repositories, or answers that cite the exact paragraph they came from.

-Enterprise retrieval system documentation describes the same core pattern: enterprise answer systems retrieve the most relevant passages first, then generate a response from that grounding data.
+Enterprise retrieval system documentation (AWS) describes the same core pattern: enterprise answer systems retrieve the most relevant passages first, then generate a response from that grounding data.
 Without the retrieval layer, a chatbot is guessing from its prior training.

 When a Chatbot Is Good Enough